awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-ssmcontacts-contact-stage.md

 ## Properties<a name="aws-properties-ssmcontacts-contact-stage-properties"></a>

 `DurationInMinutes`  <a name="cfn-ssmcontacts-contact-stage-durationinminutes"></a>
 The time to wait until beginning the next stage\.
+The duration can only be set to 0 if a target is specified\.
 *Required*: Yes
 *Type*: Integer
 *Minimum*: `0`